Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 You can easily double the ingredients to make a bigger drink that you can slowly sip on if you like the taste!

-Yes, you can substitute espresso for a different coffee.
-Espresso is made by forcing very hot water through finely-ground coffee beans, so it has a more intense flavor than regular coffee.
+Espresso is made by forcing very hot water through finely ground coffee beans, resulting in a more intense flavor than regular coffee.

-However, many people find espresso is too strong for their taste and prefer to drink it diluted with milk or cream.
+However, many people find espresso too strong for their taste and prefer to drink it diluted with milk or cream.

 If you don't have an espresso machine, you can make a similar type of coffee by using a French press or AeroPress.